 Marketing — as you might often have heard — is essential to the success of any business.
-It is simply the case that no company can expect to remain solvent or profitable unless they are capable of putting their goods or services in front of their prospective clients, in ways that increase the odds of their services or goods being purchased.
+It is simply the case that no company can expect to remain solvent or profitable unless they are capable of putting their goods or services in front of their prospective clients.
+Marketers must do this in ways that increase the odds of their services or goods being purchased.

 The thing is, a lot of people are really confused about marketing.
-They’re not necessarily sure what it entails, how it should play out in practical terms, or what it looks like when done well.
+They are not necessarily sure what it entails, how it should play out in practical terms, or what it looks like when done well.

 Add to that the fact that there are many different marketing techniques out there, ranging from promotional bags and items from Dynamic Gift, to Google’s PPC advertising system.